P1-Lab/spectral_string/docs/theory.md

 - no randomized timbre modulation
 - no sample playback variance

-Every input state maps to a reproducible spectral output.
+Every instantaneous system state maps to a reproducible spectral output.